citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 ##### BY VIRGINIA WOOLF

-*Works by Woolf published before January 1, 1930 are currently in the public domain in the United States.
-Works published after that date are in the public domain in the United Kingdom and other countries where copyright expires seventy years after the author's death.*
+<small>*Works by Woolf published before January 1, 1930 are currently in the public domain in the United States.
+Works published after that date are in the public domain in the United Kingdom and other countries where copyright expires seventy years after the author's death.
+The Are.na channel for this book includes resources housing Woolf's work online.*</small>

  *The Voyage Out*.
 London: Duckworth & Co., 1915.